captainrobbo/wikijstest/manuals/cms/recordingevents.md

 Use the same process to record the wind speed as you do to enter the distance.

 # 1.3 Post Event Results Input

+If, for whatever reason, you are unable to do live recording during the event, then the data can still be input from field cards immediately afterwards.
+This will provide quick results for spectators and instant updates of scoring, if applicable.
+The method is also very easy, thereby easing workload for officials.